 Trump carried Michigan in the 2016 election, largely on the hopes of a manufacturing revival there.
 The CEOs of the Detroit automakers went to the White House in January to discuss the many promises Trump made to the industry and they, in turn, made to their employees.
 Well, those three automakers eliminated over 9,000 jobs since Trump’s victory in November 2017.

-GM offshored the most jobs of any top federal contractor in America.
-Considering the company landed $323 million in government money from Trump, we imagine someone needs to check the receipts.
+Meanwhile, GM offshored the most jobs of any top federal contractor in America.
+Considering the company landed $323 million in government contracts from Trump, someone should check the receipts.

 Check out The Cheat Sheet on Facebook!